 - Control What You Can: You can’t always control everything about your team and the rink, but you can control the variables below:

 - How prepared you are for the practice and what time you arrive at the rink.

-- Your mindset and energy at practice (listing to a hockey podcast or coaching book on the way to the rink can help get you in the right headspace).
+- Your mindset and energy at practice (listing to a hockey podcast, coaching book or good music on the way to the rink can help get you in the right headspace).